wp-plugins/rss-footer/readme.txt

 == More info ==

-* For more info, version history, etc. check out the page on my site about the [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/).
+* For more info, version history, etc. check out the page on my site about the [RSS Footer plugin](http://www.joostdevalk.nl/wordpress/rss-footer/).
 * To check out the other WordPress plugins I wrote, check out my [WordPress plugins](http://www.joostdevalk.nl/wordpress/) page.
 * For updates about this plugin and other plugins I created read my [SEO blog](http://www.joostdevalk.nl/)